EvgeniyShchoka/Transcriptomics-Tumor-infiltrating-MemoryBCells/README.md

 ### Bulk

 Contains scripts for downstream analysis of IgA+ vs IgG+ memory B cells in LUAD and KIRC.
 The bulk transcriptome libraries obtained in our laboratory will be made available after the release of the associated article.

 The raw data were processed using [STAR](https://pubmed.ncbi.nlm.nih.gov/23104886/) and [featureCounts](https://academic.oup.com/bioinformatics/article/30/7/923/232889).
 [Ensemble](https://asia.ensembl.org/index.html) GRCh38.p13 genome assembly and GRCh38.109 gene annotation were used.
 Differential expression was performed using [DESeq2](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-014-0550-8) package.
 Deconvolution was performed using [Immunedeconv](https://pubmed.ncbi.nlm.nih.gov/32124323/) package.
-Gene set Enrichment Analysis (GSEA) was performed using [clusterProfiler](https://www.sciencedirect.com/science/article/pii/S2666675821000667) package.
+Gene set Enrichment Analysis (GSEA) was conducted using [clusterProfiler](https://www.sciencedirect.com/science/article/pii/S2666675821000667) package.

 [**1_Lcp.R**](/Bulk/R_scripts/1_Lcp.R)